 You’ll want to do everything possible to avoid getting your baby sick, especially if she is really small.
 While you are down with the flu, rely heavily upon your partner to handle as much of the taking care duties as possible.

-Yes, nurse your baby.
-But wash your hands before you touch her (or even shower and put on clean clothing), and wear a face mask to prevent coughing or sneezing on her.
+Yes, keep breastfeeding your babies to pass on the antibodies.
+But wash your hands before you touch her (or even shower and put on clean clothing), and wear a face mask when in close to prevent coughing or sneezing on her.

-If your child is particularly vulnerable, you could even pump for a few days while you are the most contagious.
-It is important for you to continue to express milk, to maintain your supply, whether she is drinking it from your breast or the bottle.
-Don’t supplement with formula unless you find that you aren’t producing as much milk as normal due to illness related dehydration.
+If your child is particularly vulnerable, you could even pump breast milk for a few days while you are the most contagious.
+It is important for you to continue to express breast milk, to maintain your supply, whether she is drinking it from your breast or the bottle.
+Don’t supplement breast milk with formula unless you find that you aren’t producing as much breast milk as normal due to illness related dehydration.

-Keep yourself in quarantine.
-Don’t sleep in the same bed with her, or in the same room with her.
+Place yourself in quarantine.
+Don’t sleep in the same bed with her, or in the same room with her unless you need to be.
 The flu should be gone within a few days, unless you’ve got the real deal, which could linger for a week or more.

 Have your partner help you clean surfaces around the house where germs can be transmitted, such as counters, handles, bedding, etc.

-And above all, do all the things you can do to get healthy again.
+And above all, do all the things you need to do to get healthy again.
 REST.
-Get as much sleep as you can, even if you have to wake to nurse.
+Get as much sleep as you can, even if you have to wake to breastfeed.
 Eat good foods if you can keep them down.
 Drink tons of fluids.
 Take your vitamins and reduce all external stressors.

 What can I take for the flu if I do get it while breastfeeding?